 You might also want to browse other ecopsychology/ecotherapy lists, for example: the practitioner list of the International Community of Ecopscyhology and the practitioner list of the International Community for Ecopsychology.

-If you would like to be considered to be listed on this page, please download and complete this word document and follow the guidelines for it's return to Emma Palmer.
-We would really appreciate it if you would consider giving a donation for being listed here.
-This site is voluntarily run and hosted with no income stream, so any financial support is welcomed!
+If you would like to apply to be listed here, please download and complete this word document and follow the guidelines for it’s return to Robbie Breadon.
+Please bear in mind that you inclusion here will need to be endorsed by two people, one of whom is already listed here.
+We would really appreciate it if you would consider giving a donation for being listed here – this site is voluntarily run and hosted by volunteers relying purely on donations, so any financial contributions are gratefully received!

 Roger Duncan (Gloucestershire)

 Systemic, Family and Eco Psychotherapist and author.
 M.Sc., UKCP